agung-satria/dotfilez/README.md

 sudo pacman -S tmux fzf wget curl rsync tree imagemagick nano

+sudo pacman -S dolphin konsole ark qt5ct

+sudo pacman -S lxqt-policykit (for file manager, work with nemo and dolphin) and then exec once 'lxqt-policykit-agent' at startup, dwm or hyprland: (to authenticate other partition in nemo file manager)

-sudo pacman -S dolphin konsole ark qt5ct sudo pacman -S kde-cli-tools (to change default 'open with') Edit /etc/environment as root and add the line :
+sudo pacman -S kde-cli-tools (to change default 'open with') Edit /etc/environment as root and add the line :